What Is Form 720? It’s a Hidden Tax

 What’s the Difference Between Excise Tax and Sales Tax?

 Sales tax is applied to the sale of almost all products and services, and is a percentage of the price charged.
 Excise tax is an additional tax that applies to very few products or services.
-It can be a percentage, but it is usually a predetermined amount (based on a “per unit” charge) and is usually more than the sales tax.
+It can be a percentage, but it is usually a predetermined amount (based on a “per unit” charge) and can be more than the sales tax.